Account notifications give companies the ability to provide their customers with relevant, timely, and personalized information about their accounts.

 Order notifications give businesses the ability to inform customers of the status of their order, which could include confirmations, pricing adjustments, delays in fulfillment, or delivery scheduling.

 P2P stands for Person-to-Person messaging.
 In simple terms, this is when two or more people communicate over text messaging.
 For example, when you send a text message from your phone to another person's phone, that's P2P.
-This can also include traffic that goes through an API to connect two people.
+Under some circumstances, this may also include traffic that goes through an API to connect two people, however some countries (including the US and Canada) do not consider any application-mediated traffic to be P2P.

 Packet loss refers to the failure of packets to reach their destination on a network.
 Packet loss is most often a consequence of network congestion and usually caused by network equipment dropping, ignoring, misdelivering, or discarding packets.